donconn3/excel-scroll-winner/README.md

   </ol>
   <h4>Operation:</h4>
   <ol>
-<li>Upload your file (page will reload)
+<li>Upload your file
   <li>Change the name of the raffle and the duration</li>
     <li>Click the checkbox if you want to exclude winners from each drawing or keep them in each time</li>
 <li>Click "Pick Name" (winner is the last person in the 'players' array created below.
 Winner(s) is logged to the console and in localStorage)
-<li>Once the names stop scrolling, you will have your winner and "Congratualtions" will appear
+<li>Once the names stop scrolling, you will have your winner
 <li>To draw another name, click "New Drawing" and then repeat Step 4
 <li>To download the Winner information, click hamburger icon and then click "Download Winners".
-<li>This will download an excel sheet to your computer with the: DATE+TIME each winner was picked, NAME of the winner(s),(phone, email, raffle #, ticket #, etc.) of winner(s)
+<li>This will download an excel sheet to your computer with the: DATE+TIME each winner was picked, NAME of the winner(s) and the - phone, email, raffle #, ticket #, etc.- of winner(s)
 <li>i) DO NOT CLICK "DELETE DRAWING" BEFORE YOU CLICK "DOWNLOAD WINNERS" OR ALL WINNER INFORMATION WILL BE LOST!</strong>
 <li>ii) To start a new drawing with a new list, Complete Step 5, then hit click "Delete Drawing", and then repeat from Step 1
   </ol>